Ricardo Karam: Peacomms

 In 2021, Karam founded Peacomms, a coaching and public speaking training platform.

 Shining Stars of Hope

 In 2023, Karam launched the ″Shining Stars of Hope″, a fundraising Christmas event to support struggling Lebanese artists.

 Podcast series

 In his original podcast featured interviews with change-makers.
-His first guest was HRH Prince Ali bin Hussein of Jordan, son of King Hussein bin Talal and his third wife Queen Alia, half-brother of King Abdullah and president of the West Asian Football Federation, who made bold statements that became the talk of the town.
-Other prestigious guests followed such as literary Mr. Amine Maalouf, Palestinian political icon Hanan Ashrawi, media figure Baria Alamuddin and Lebanese-American poet, essayist, and visual artist Etel Adnan.
+His first guest was HRH Prince Ali bin Hussein of Jordan, son of King Hussein bin Talal and his third wife Queen Alia, half-brother of King Abdullah and president of the West Asian Football Federation, Other prestigious guests followed such as literary Mr. Amine Maalouf, Palestinian political Hanan Ashrawi, media figure Baria Alamuddin and Lebanese-American poet, essayist, and visual artist Etel Adnan.

 Karam also conducted an interview with journalist Giselle Khoury her final interview, just a couple of weeks before her passing.
-During the Gaza war, Karam engaged in insightful discussions with Leila Khaled, the Palestinian militant, and Ghassan Abu-Sittah, the doctor who ventured into Gaza to save the wounded, putting his own life in danger.
+During the Gaza war, Karam engaged in discussions with Leila Khaled, the Palestinian militant, and Ghassan Abu-Sittah.